 The Netherlands just has those alluring waterways.
-So just take a stroll around the canals and visit the harbours.
-You could also take canal tour, which is basically the thing most tourist do (though, not hat crowded as in Amsterdam).
-If you’re more into kanoeing or sup, you could hire those as well.
-The fun thing to see when taking a boat toar?
+So just take a stroll around the canals and visit the harbors.
+You could also take a canal tour, which is basically the thing most tourists do (though, not hat crowded as in Amsterdam).
+If you’re more into canoeing or sup, you could hire those as well.
+The fun thing to see when taking a boat tour?
 See how the locals live in their water boats.
 Which reminds me: if you’re looking for a great place to stay at in Groningen?
 Check out these boats for rent in Groningen.

 7. Explore our many coffee bars